cccbr/belfryprojects/content/docs/050-project-team/index.md

 Supportive volunteers, whether from the church or local community, may offer a wide range of skills and experience.
 If helping professional contractors such as bell hangers, then this must be agreed in advance with the companies concerned and the volunteers must follow guidance and instructions from the relevant professionals.
 Bell hangers may agree as part of the contract to reduce the price of the work if volunteers agree to help with aspects of the work.

-Young people under 18 (with parental consent in accordance with safeguarding requirements LINK***) can be encouraged to assist according to their age, maturity and interests.
+Young people under 18 (with parental consent in accordance with [safeguarding requirements](https://cccbr.org.uk/safeguarding/)) can be encouraged to assist according to their age, maturity and interests.
 They will have a great experience, learn a little about bell installations, and contribute enthusiastically.
 Even younger children enjoy helping, for example, carrying just small items from a van to the church door.

 Some people will be technically minded, but many with other skills will contribute:
  - IT, computing – website, blog, project tools, presentations, brochure layout